Menu

 property in exeter image

-Getting a mortgage approved can be challenging.
-For applicants with bad credit, there are even more challenges.
-To make the process less stressful, take the time to prepare yourself for the steps that will need to be done once you start the ball rolling.
+Getting a mortgage approved can be challenging, and for applicants with bad credit, the challenges are even greater.
+To make the process less stressful, take the time to prepare yourself for the steps needed once you start the ball rolling.

 The key lies in knowing in advance what lenders want to see.

-Every lender is different and there are mortgage options for almost all circumstances, with the only requirements being that you’re a UK citizen, you can afford the repayments, and most of the time, prove you can afford the deposit too.
+Every lender is different, and there are mortgage options for almost all circumstances.
+The only requirements are that you’re a UK citizen, you can afford the repayments, and most of the time, prove you can afford the deposit, too.

 5 Preparation Steps for a Successful Mortgage Application